Myoko Kogen: Niigata’s Natural Treasure

 Q: What is the winter weather like in Myoko Kogen?

-Q: Are there facilities with English-speaking staff?
+Q: Are there facilities with English support?

-Q: Is it suitable for family trips?
+Q: Is it suitable for traveling with children?